bradeneast/bradeneast.com/private/blog/What I learned making my website compatible with Internet Explorer 5.md

 ### 1. CSS Variables/Custom Properties (IE 11 and below)
 I discovered that [SCSS variables](https://sass-lang.com/documentation/variables) and functions are your friend when it comes to supporting IE. They compile down to vanilla CSS, which is fantastic.

-That's great, but sometimes we're planning on changing or overriding CSS custom properties later from a user interaction.
+That's great, but sometimes we need a variable to change at runtime, when somebody interacts with the site.
 SCSS variables (which compile to static values), can't do that.
 That's okay!
 In Internet Explorer, CSS custom properties are treated the same as any other invalid property value, so it doesn't hurt anything to use them, as long as you provide a static value as a fallback.

 ```css
 $primary: red;